Bob's Burgers: Other appearances

+Real-world

 On January 6, 2011, some Fatburger locations were re-branded as Bob's Burgers for the day as a promotion.
 It also offered limited-time offers, such as a free burger giveaway, and a special, "The Thanks a Brunch Burger", on the menu until February 2011.
 There were also "Bob's Burgers" coupons offered for a free medium Fatburger special.
 Across the US, four locations were re-branded as Bob's Burgers: in California, New Jersey, Nevada, and Illinois.
 Two restaurant locations in California continued to use the Bob's Burgers appellation into 2016 which are located in La Puente, and Westminster, California.

+Fictional

 The season 4 premiere episode of Archer features a crossover where the Belcher family is shown, but Bob is revealed to be Sterling Archer (also voiced by H. Jon Benjamin) in a fugue state.
-Archer has taken the place of Bob Belcher, with Bob inexplicably missing.
+Archer has taken the place of Bob Belcher, with Bob himself inexplicably missing.
 The menu board touts the "Thomas Elphinstone Hambledurger, with Manning Coleslaw", a play on amnesiac secret agent Tommy Hambledon, a character in a series of novels by Manning Coles.

+In the Futurama episode "The Impossible Stream" a parody of the show dubbed "Blob's Burgers" is seen briefly as a thumbnail.

 "Homerland", the season 25 premiere episode of The Simpsons, features a couch gag in which the Belcher family (skinned yellow according to the standard character coloring of the series) attend a 25th anniversary party in the Simpson family living room with the main characters of their fellow Animation Domination series.
 Bob made another cameo in the season 27 episode "The Girl Code", where a picture of him is shown, and explaining that the restaurant was boycotted by short people due to an offensive Burger of the Day.
 The series has also been referenced in season 30 of The Simpsons in a couch gag in the episode "My Way or the Highway to Heaven".
 Homer is stuck in the restaurant and the Belcher family does not understand what he wants.
 The original five cast members guest starred for the couch gag.
-"Treehouse of Horror XXXIII", the sixth episode of season 34 of The Simpsons featured Linda Belcher, with John Roberts reprising his role.
+Louise is seen on Cartoon Women's History poster in Lisa's bedroom in the episode "Bart vs. Itchy & Scratchy".
+"Simpsons World", the third segment of "Treehouse of Horror XXXIII", the sixth episode of season 34 of The Simpsons featured Linda Belcher, with John Roberts reprising his role.
+The segment features the fictional "Bob's Burgers Land" in a fictional amusement park.
+In the short film May the 12th Be with You, Linda and their children appear at the Mother's Day party in the Simpsons house along with some Hulu mothers and kids.